West Coast Main Line: Track

-The WCML is noted for the diversity of branches served from the spine, notably those to/from the West Midlands and North Wales, Greater Manchester, and Liverpool.
+The WCML is noted for the diversity of branches served from the spine, notably those to/from the West Midlands and North Wales, Greater Manchester and Merseyside.
 These are detailed in the route diagram.

 The complete route has been cleared for W10 loading gauge freight traffic, allowing use of higher 9 ft 6 in hi-cube shipping containers.
 The route passes through Nuneaton and the Midlands and this area has been called the "Golden Triangle of Logistics".